Chart Color Schemes

 Educational attainment in Moyne - West aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Moyne-West, 24.3% of residents aged 15 and above hold university degrees, compared to the Victorian average of 33.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 16.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 38.4% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.6%) and certificates (26.8%).
+In Moyne-West trail region, 24.3% of residents aged 15 and above hold university degrees, compared to Victoria's 33.4%.
+This gap suggests potential for educational development and skill enhancement.
+Bachelor degrees are the most common at 16.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.2%).
+Trade and technical skills are prominent, with 38.4% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.6%) and certificates (26.8%).

 Frequently Asked Questions - Education